nane-khachatryan21/ai-town-custom/WEB_SEARCH_SETUP.md

 Web search is **DISABLED by default** for local development because the local Convex backend may have network restrictions that prevent fetch from working properly.

+**Important**: The `ENABLE_WEB_SEARCH` environment variable is checked at runtime in Convex actions only (not during schema evaluation), so it won't cause any schema validation errors.

 ## How to Enable

 ### For Production (Vercel + Convex Cloud)